gvwilson/sensibleadventures/nardica/nardica.md

 "I wish you could talk,"
 she told the orangutan on the cover.
 Not for the first time,
-she wished she could have a flash of insight now and then about what to say to people.
+she wished she could have flashes of insight now and then about what to say to people instead of just about machinery.
 With a sigh,
 she got to her feet.